Chauxxx06/jenkins-platzi-scripts/README.md

 # Platzi Scripts

-Dummy tests are in `jenkins-tests`
+Dummy tests are in `jenkins-tests`.

+other changes for test the kenkins routines